mcohen01/node-quickbooks/README.md

 <a name="getPayment" />
 #### getPayment(id, callback)

-Retrieves the Payment from Quickbooks
+Retrieves the Payment from QuickBooks

 __Arguments__